lorenzoongithub/sequential/README.md

 # yolpo
 yolpo is a tool and a web site for javascript API authors.

-This repo will contain the source code for the tool and website hosted at http://www.yolpo.com
+This repository contains the whole source code for the tool and web site hosted at http://www.yolpo.com

-(Expected End Of June 2015 ).